-There's literally no feeling more frustrating than having dirty hair, showering, and emerging with your hair feeling greasy, even after washing it.
-It kind of negates everything you just did, right?
-While grease is normal after a couple days, you definitely should not have oily hair when it's freshly washed, so something is going wrong.
+There's no feeling more frustrating than having dirty hair, showering, and emerging with your hair greasy after washing it.
+It negates everything you just did.
+While grease is normal after a couple of days, you shouldn’t have oily hair when it’s freshly washed, so something is likely off.
 The causes can vary, but if this is something you've experienced, it's probably a good idea to figure out what's happening and correct it before you waste anymore of your time.

-If you're like me and find washing and drying your hair to be a seriously arduous process, then you want to make sure that when you carve out time to do it, you're doing it right, and it's a wash that's going to last you.
+If you find washing and drying your hair to be a seriously arduous process (guilty), then you want to make sure that when you carve out time to do it, you're doing it right, and it's a wash that's going to last you.
 Whether you go a day, a few days, or a week between washes, you want to be able to go your standard duration and not have your hair grease up too quickly.
 Like, freshly out of the shower.
 What gives?!

-There's several mistakes or oversights you could be making that are causing your hair to feel oily before your hair has even dried yet, so check out some of these more common ones to make sure your clean hair is actually clean.
+There are several mistakes or oversights you could be making that are causing your hair to feel oily before your it has even dried yet, so check out some of these more common ones to make sure your clean hair is actually clean.

 1. You Over-Conditioned Your Hair

 This mistake is made with the best intentions.
 You think you're taking care of your hair, so you slather conditioner all over it, but you actually don't need to.
-Your ends need it more than your roots do, and you might be putting too much conditioner on your roots, causing it to feel greasy.
-To remedy this, just put conditioner on your weak ends.
+Your ends need it more than your roots do, and you might be putting too much conditioner on your roots, causing them to feel greasy.

-The botanical formula of this moroccan oil shampoo and conditioner helps reduce the sebum building up on the surface of your scalp.
+The botanical formula of this Moroccan argan oil shampoo and conditioner helps reduce the sebum building up on the surface of your scalp.
 While this might go without saying, often the reason your hair appears greasy is because it's oily.
 Even if you've properly showered, excess oils can build up on the surface of your scalp causing your hair to appear as if it hasn't been washed in a while.
-Even better, this organic shampoo and conditioner combination is made without parabens, GMOs, or harmful chemicals.
-It's also vegan, cruelty-free, and organic.
-A win, win.
+Even better, this organic shampoo and conditioner combination is made without parabens, GMOs, or harsh chemicals.

 2. You Didn’t Rinse All The Conditioner Out